nicholasquinn/barbell-weight-calculator/README.md

 * Set which weight plates they have available, including adding plates, removing plates, and setting the quantity available of each plate
 * See the result i.e. how they should load up the barbell OR a message displaying it's impossible if their current weight set cannot achieve it

-The UI should look something like this (it's gorgeous, right?):
+The UI should look something like this (it's gorgeous, right?
+All jokes aside, **it's not supposed to look good**, this is just a proof of concept app and **the code is the focus**):

 ![ui-mock](images/ui-mock.PNG)